microsoft/OMS-Agent-for-Linux/docs/Hardening.md

 $> which ruby
 /usr/local/rvm/rubies/ruby-2.2.2/bin/ruby
 ```
-Standard Ruby install through OMS Agent should result in below:
+The standard Ruby install should result in below:
 ```
 $> which ruby
 /usr/bin/ruby